brwilkinson/AzureDeploymentFramework/docs/App_Tenants.md

     - Samples of deploying to any Environment are in this script
     - You can deploy from scratch with these commands
     - These are the exact same commands that are exectuted within the Pipelines
+    - All deployments from this project are PowerShell based, so you are not tied to any single Deployment Platform

 ![App Tenant Metadata](./App_Tenants_Metadata.jpg)
 ---